What’s the difference between estate agency and conveyancing?

 The fees for selling your house vary dramatically from one solicitor or estate agent to another.
-You don’t want any nasty surprises when you finally sell your property, so getting a full break-down of costs in advance helps you to avoid getting a shock at the end.
+You don’t want any nasty surprises when you finally sell your property, so getting a full breakdown of costs in advance helps you to avoid getting a shock at the end.

 The quote should be an accurate reflection of what you end up paying.
-However, the more detail that you get at the outset about fee levels and what you are likely to be charged for throughout the process, the most likely you are to end up paying what you expect.
+However, the more detail that you get at the outset about fee levels and what you are likely to be charged for throughout the process, the more likely you are to end up paying what you expect.